Location: Central village of Stowe, Vermont

-Current Landowner: Town of Stowe; conservation easement held by Stowe Land Trust
+Landowner: Town of Stowe; conservation easement held by SLT

 Conservation Purposes: The primary purposes of the conservation easement are to provide for and conserve open space values, non-commercial, dispersed recreational opportunities, and scenic resources.
 Additionally the conservation easement seeks to conserve agricultural, soil productivity, wildlife habitat, and public open space, and the ecological processes that sustain these natural resource values.
 The easement also provides a recreation zone for organized, ballfield-type recreation, recreational instructional schools, and other recreation activities; community events zone for community and commercial events; a cemetery expansion zone to meet the future needs of the Town; a homestead zone to provide parking for Farm visitors.